Logotype for Flight Centre Travel Group Limited

 Executive summary

-• Underlying profit before tax for 1H FY25 was $117m, up 7% year-over-year, with strong Q2 momentum and improved exit rate into H2.
+• Achieved underlying profit before tax (UPBT) of $117m for 1H FY25, up 7% year-over-year, with a strong Q2 rebound and improved exit rate into the seasonally stronger 2H.

-• Interim dividend of 11c per share declared, 10% higher than prior year, fully franked, representing 31% of underlying NPAT.
+• Interim dividend of 11c per share declared, up 10% from the prior year, fully franked, representing 31% of underlying NPAT.

-• Corporate and leisure divisions are more productive and profitable than pre-COVID, supported by cost discipline and digital investments.
+• Corporate and leisure divisions are more productive and profitable than pre-COVID, supported by cost discipline, efficiency gains, and digital investments.

 Financial highlights